MinBZK/ai-validation/docs/Projects/TAD/ai_assesment_tool_checklist.md

 # ALTAI

-Introduction is written here [tools.md](tools.md#ai-assessment-tool).
+See the [introduction](tools.md#ai-assessment-tool).
 It is a discussion tool about AI Systems.

 ## Functionality